How to Prevent Window Condensation

 Outdoor air finds its way into your home through all kinds of gaps and cracks, especially around older, uninsulated windows and doors.
 When outdoor humidity levels are high, that excess moisture enters your home with the rest of the outdoor air.
 If you notice indoor condensation on windows that aren’t otherwise affected by steam or humidity from other sources, it may be time to air-seal your home or replace your windows.
 (Take our one-question quiz to see how much longer your current windows will last.)

-Excess Outdoor Moisture
+Excess Outdoor Moisture Causing Window Condensation

-Condensation Between Window Panes
+What Causes Condensation Between Window Panes?

 - Excessive fogging or condensation will make it impossible to see through the window glass.